Julian52575/Haskell-API-Scraper-DB-Tutorial/README.md

 > This is necessary beacuse `IO ()` is not supported by `runReaderT` but `MonadIO m => m ()` is.

 ---
+## Setting up the server

+Add servant and wai to the cabal file and wait for the build to finish (might take a while)